If you are 14 years and over, why not become an Idea Store Reading Buddy Volunteer?

 - All successful volunteers will need to be able to obtain two references.

-- All successful volunteers over the age of 18 will be subject to a Criminal Record Bureau check.
+- All successful volunteers over the age of 16 will be subject to a Disclosure and Barring Services (DBS) check.
 Under the age of 18, signed parent consent forms will be needed.

 What happens next?